 QTC is committed to providing accessible services to Queensland residents from culturally and linguistically diverse backgrounds.
 If you have difficulty understanding this report, please contact QTC’s reception on +61 7 3842 4600 and we will arrange for an interpreter to assist you.

 Core to its key funding principles, QTC is committed to being open and transparent with investors and its partners in the financial markets.

-Through its website, QTC provides a range of information for investors on its various funding facilities, its annual borrowing program and its Fixed Income Distribution Group.
+Through its website, QTC provides a range of information for institutional investors on its various funding instruments, its annual borrowing program (including daily outstandings) and its Fixed Income Distribution Group.
 The website also provides information and links about Australia and Queensland to help investors gain a better understanding of:

 - the different levels of government in Australia